demisto/content/Packs/AzureSQLManagement/Integrations/AzureSQLManagement/README.md

 ### azure-sql-db-audit-policy-create-update
 ***
-Create or update database's auditing policy.
+Creates or updates the database's auditing policy.

 #### Base Command